Skip to main content

 What will happen to my veteran services?

 • All Veterans Affairs (VA) medical facilities and clinics will remain fully operational.
 The VA will continue to process veterans’ benefits.
+However, some services – including in personal visits to regional VA benefits offices, the GI Bill Hotline, and career counseling – remain unavailable.

 What is the impact on U.S. military personnel and federal law enforcement?